 Entry fees are due at the beginning of the submission process.
 The team leader will be prompted to pay the fee when s/he begins a submission draft.
 Payment is accepted by credit card (Visa or MasterCard) or via PayPal.
 An early bird discount is offered to teams that initiate the submission process and pay the fee in advance.
 Regardless of when you pay, your team will have until the submission deadline to finalize your entry and formally submit it.

-Detailed submission requirements and judging criteria can be viewed on the Challenge page.
+Here are detailed submission requirements and judging criteria.
 Incomplete submissions will not be considered.
 We strongly recommend that you review the judging criteria carefully before submitting your entry.

 Will late entries be considered?